 All camping equipment except sleeping bag (can be rented).

 Sleeping bags can be rented at N$30 per day.

 (Bagatelle Kalahari Game Ranch Campsite or similar)

 Our campsite is set in a beautiful, tranquil, Kalahari setting.
 Meals and drinks can be enjoyed at the nearby lodge restaurant and bar.
-Other facilities include a swimming pool and library.
+Facilities include a restaurant, bar, swimming pool and library.

 Activities: Afternoon sunset drive

 Included: Lunch, Dinner and Activity

 (Canyon Roadhouse Campsite, Gondwana Collection Namibia or similar)

 We depart early and travel south to Keetmanshoop.
 Just outside the town we will stop at the Mesosaurus Fossil Site and Quiver Tree Dolerite Park.
 Here, on the dry bed of an ancient lake, history is recorded in beautiful rock formations bearing the fossils of a prehistoric creature known as Mesosaurus tenuidens.
 The area is dotted with unique and striking Quiver trees.
 They are a type of aloe (Aloe Dichotoma) which are locally common, but one of the world's rarest flora species.

 Our campsite is located 20 km east of the Fish River Canyon.
 Fill up with smiles at this innovative lodge that celebrates the good old days of the automobile.
 It boasts a pool, an inviting terrace and the most extraordinary restaurant in southern Namibia.